Bullock's oriole: Distribution

 Bullock's orioles are native to western North America, though they are sometimes found as vagrants in the eastern half of the continent.
 During the breeding season, they are found as far west as the eastern foothills of the Cascade Range.
 Their breeding range stretches east to the Dakotas, Kansas, and northern Central Texas.
 This species can be found as far north as British Columbia in Canada and as far south as Sonora or Durango in Mexico.
 It is common throughout its range, but is absent in parts of Arizona and Idaho, where a combination of extreme elevation and an arid climate make for poor living conditions.
 During winter, this species retreats to Mexico and northern Central America.
 Its winter range extends south and east from Sinaloa to Oaxaca.

 Behavior

 Habitat

 Like other members of the Icteridae, Bullock's orioles prefer habitat edges.
 They especially prefer riparian corridors, open deciduous woodland, and scrub forest.
 Observations during the breeding season indicate that members of this species prefer areas with an abundance of cottonwood, pecan, and (if near water) willow.
 In dry areas, this species prefers salt cedar and mesquite.
 In California, eucalyptus trees are used as major sources of nectar.

 Diet

 These birds forage in trees and shrubs, also making short flights to catch insects.
 They mainly eat insects, berries, and nectar.
 Other fruits eaten include oranges and sometimes grapes.
 In some locations, they may be seen using hummingbird feeders.

-These birds readily come to a dish filled with grape jelly.
-Their parents lead the fledglings, feed them jelly, and then the adult males leave the area.
-The young stay at the jelly dish from first feeding in early July and leave late September.
+A common method of attracting Bullock's orioles involves setting out a dish of grape jelly and water.